delphidabbler/code-snippets/tests/README.md

 ### History

-These test files originated as a [zip file on Google Drive](https://drive.google.com/file/d/1pH7LtyZY-ehwjJ4AjC801j-0bVMdLpsz/view) that were copied as is into the `csdb/tests` subdirectory of the `delphidabbler/code-snippets` repository on GitHub.
+These test files originated as a [zip file on Google Drive](https://drive.google.com/file/d/1pH7LtyZY-ehwjJ4AjC801j-0bVMdLpsz/view) that were transferred to the `delphidabbler/code-snippets` repository on GitHub.
+The tests are located in the repository's `tests` sub-directory.

 All subsequent changes to the files were made on GitHub.
 At present the GitHub repository differs from the original code on Google Drive.